Softmotions/ncms/ncms-docs/ncms-docs-en/doc/cookbook/cookbook.rst

     All rights reserved

-This line never be changed individually for every page, it may be changed only for all site's pages.
+This line will never be changed individually for every page, it may be changed only for all site's pages.
 Therefore the best way is to set it directly in the template and instead of:

 .. code-block:: html